talkable/talkable-docs/source/integration/custom/integration_components.rst

 :underline:`Referral Dashboard notes:`

-1. The Talkable Initialization script must be present in your head template in order for the referral dashboard to work
+1. The :ref:`Talkable Initialization Script <integration/custom/integration_components/initialization_script>` must be present in your head template in order for the referral dashboard to work

 2. Talkable will inject referral content where Talkable Container